jonasgwt/ChargeEV/README.md

 ### Main Feature List

 #### FindACharge
 This enables drivers to find EV chargers that are near them.
-Chargers may not be on ChargeEV platform and are retrieved using the Google maps API.
+Chargers may not be on ChargeEV platform and are retrieved using the Google Maps API.
-The function works by using the Google maps API by scanning the area with a 50km radius.
-The chargers that are within that range on and off the platform are both loaded and are shown to the user.
+The function works by using the Google maps API by scanning the area within a 50km radius.
+The chargers that are within that range on and off the platform are both loaded and shown to the user.
 They are arranged from nearest to furthest.

 On Platform / Off Platform (Chargers not on ChargeEV platform):
 <p float="center">